As temperatures rise, so do health risks – particularly for seniors.

 You’re also at greater risk if you live alone, or you have trouble looking after yourself because you can’t move as well as you used to.
-So keep up to date with weather forecasts and warnings– watch the news daily, listen to the radio or check the Bureau of Meteorology forecast online at http://www.bom.gov.au/vic/warnings/
+So keep up to date with weather forecasts and warnings– watch the news daily, listen to the radio or check the Bureau of Meteorology forecast warnings online.

-Check for heat warnings on VicEmergency - www.emergency.vic.gov.au or download the VicEmergency app for iPhone or iPad from the Appstore
+Check for heat warnings on VicEmergency - www.emergency.vic.gov.au or download the VicEmergency app from either Apple App Store or Google Play for your smartphone.

 How to prepare for the hot weather

-- Keep an eye on the weather forecasts on the Bureau of Metereology website at www.bom.gov.au.
+- Keep an eye on the weather forecasts on the Bureau of Meteorology website.
 Days over 37 degrees are the most dangerous, but you need to take care on any day over 30 degrees.

-- Subscribe to receive heat health alerts on the health website at: https://www2.health.vic.gov.au/newsletters
+- Subscribe to Health.Vic to receive heat health alerts.

 - Stock up on food, water and medications so you don’t need to go out in the heat.